OctopusDeploy/docs/docs/octopus-rest-api/octo.exe-command-line/promote-release.md

                              should expire, specified as any valid
                              DateTimeOffset format, and assuming the time
                              zone is the current local time zone.
-      --tenant=VALUE         Create a deployment for this tenant; specify this argument multiple times to add multiple tenants or use `*` wildcard to deploy to all tenants who are ready for this release (according to lifecycle).
+      --tenant=VALUE         Create a deployment for the tenant with this name or ID; specify this argument multiple times to add multiple tenants or use `*` wildcard to deploy to all tenants who are ready for this release (according to lifecycle).
       --tenanttag=VALUE      Create a deployment for tenants matching this tag; specify this argument multiple times to build a query/filter with multiple tags, just